Salyan District (Azerbaijan): Geography

-Salyan region is located on the Kura-Araks lowland, in the Mugan steppe.
+Salyan region is located on the Kura-Araks lowland, in the Mughan plain.
 The region is located in the southeast of Azerbaijan.
 Highway and the railway linking all of Azerbaijan with its southern regions, as well as the countries of the Middle East, are situated in this region.
-One of the main rivers of the country Kura flows through the territory of the Salyan region.
+One of the main rivers of the country, Kura flows through the territory of the Salyan region.
 There is the national park "Shirvan" in this district.

 Grey-brown, grey-grass, meadow-wetlands, saline soils are spread.
 The vegetation cover is composed of desert and semi-deserted, mountainous and hilly areas and is rich in mud volcanoes.
 The main volcanoes are Durovdag, Aghzıbir, Rabbit-Dag, Babazanen, Duzdag, Galmas, Qirivdağ, Miashovdag, Khidirli, Kursangi, Hamam-mountain, Bandovan mud volcanoes.
-The flora is semi-desert and desert type.
+The flora is semidesert and desert type.
 These are mostly cypress, cypress, wildflower, algae, vulture, blackberries, adjacent, ordinary, winter, Caspian.
 The sword of the arms, the Russian herd, the aches, the sharp spells, the quails, the sable, the common figs, the rarest species of Hirkan figs have been spread.